Home>Compounding

 $10,000 Investment Earning 5% Compounded Interest

-After 10 years, assuming no withdrawals and a steady 5% interest rate, the account would grow to $16,288.95.
-Without having added or removed anything from our principal balance except for interest, the impact of compounding has increased the change in balance from $500 in Period 1 to $775.66 in Period 10.
+After 10 years, assuming no withdrawals and a constant 5% interest rate, the account grows to $16,288.95.
+The compounding effect results in increased returns, growing from $500 in Period 1 to $775.66 in Period 10.

 What Is the Rule of 72?